Assassin's Creed: Assassin's Creed Shadows

 Assassin's Creed Shadows was released in March 2025 for the PlayStation 5, Windows, Xbox Series X/S, and macOS.
 Set in Japan towards the end of the Sengoku period, the game follows two distinct protagonists: Fujibayashi Naoe, a kunoichi, and Yasuke, an African samurai based on the historical figure of the same name.
 Developed by Ubisoft Quebec, the game is an action role-playing title similar to Odyssey, with an emphasis on each of its two playable characters' set of unique skills.
 It is also the first installment in the series to include the Animus Hub, formerly known as Assassin's Creed Infinity.

 Shadows was first announced at Ubisoft Forward in September 2022 under the working title Assassin's Creed: Codename Red, as the next major Assassin's Creed game, to take place during the Feudal Japan period.
 Few details were revealed initially, although Marc-Alexis Côté, the Vice President Executive Producer for the Assassin's Creed franchise, said that the game would let players live out a "very powerful shinobi fantasy".
 On May 15, 2024, the first trailer for the game was released, which revealed its official title and a release date of November 15, 2024.
 In September, Ubisoft announced that Shadows had been delayed to February 14, 2025, and in January, the game was again delayed to March 20, 2025.

+Assassin's Creed Black Flag Resynced

+Assassin's Creed Black Flag Resynced was released on July 9, 2026, for Windows, PlayStation 5, and Xbox Series X/S. A remake of Assassin's Creed IV: Black Flag (2013), it follows an unidentified near-future protagonist as they explore the genetic memories of the pirate-turned-Assassin Edward Kenway during his time in the Caribbean, combining on-foot exploration with ship-based traversal and naval combat.

+Primarily developed by Ubisoft Singapore, the remake uses the latest iteration of the Anvil engine and retains the original game's overall world structure while adding updated visuals, new gameplay systems, and an expanded storyline.
+Its revisions include changes to combat, stealth, parkour, and naval gameplay, including manual crouching, revised tailing and eavesdropping missions, recruitable officers for the Jackdaw, and dynamic weather effects that influence ship handling.

+Ubisoft publicly acknowledged the project in March 2026 after earlier reports that a remake of Black Flag was in development.